geshu18/app/Custom-Configuration.md

 Add application level context properties
 ========================================
 You may want to set additional properties on all telemetry data your application reports.
-Since it's a global setting you need to do it in "Configure" method of your application:
+Since it's a global setting you need to do it in "Configure" method of your Startup class:
 ```
 public void Configure(IApplicationBuilder app, IHostingEnvironment env, ILoggerFactory loggerfactory)
 {